The Department of Police and Campus Safety

 A Parking Permit is required & parking regulations are enforced in all Students Lots during Fall, Spring, Winter and Summer sessions 24 hours a day, 7 days a week.
 Student Permits are valid only in Student Lots.

 Only during the first two weeks of the Fall and Spring semesters, and during the first week of the Summer and Winter intersessions, a student parking permit is not required in the Student Parking Lots.
-However, fees ARE required to park at the Pay Lots and Metered parking stalls, as stated in the Parking Rules and regulations.
+However, fees ARE required in Metered parking stalls, as stated in the Parking Rules and regulations.

 Student Parking Permit Fees: